JackV2020/Neural-Networks-Understand-Create-Train-Use/code_improved/README.md

 After finishing the story on neural networks I decided to improve the training and put that in a seperate directory.

-The reason why I did not include all these improvements in the first place is that I wanted to keep the script as simple as possible and explain what it is doing in detail without to much 'ovehead'.
+The reason why I did not include all these improvements in the first place is that I wanted to keep the script as simple as possible and explain what it is doing in detail without to much ovehead.

 So what is changed here?